logicmagix/tide42/README.md

 ⚠️ **PLEASE Back Up Your Configs!** ⚠️
 Tide42 installs `init.vim` to `~/.config/nvim`, which may overwrite `init.vim`/`init.lua`.
 Back up first!
 Run mv init.lua or init.vim to save configs to `~/.config/nvim/backup/*.bak`.
 This should now be handled by the installer but the best way is to do it manually before running the installer to be sure.
 Don’t lose your hard work!

+08.01.25
+- Added new functionality for toggling default and alternate colorschemesw.
+Alternate default is colorscheme "vim" which allows for toggling transparency if set properly in the terminal emulator.
+Hotkey binding is \y.
+Make sure transparency is set to on in emulators like gnome-terminal.
+If you do not use transparency you can also select a different alternate colorscheme and switch between the two with \y.

 07.28.25
 -  Added new bindings Ctrl + f, g, z, x buffer manipulation and tweaked default ui layout.
 - Added new binding \h to select all text \h